parryc/thevoid/templates/leflan/language_bavarian-german.md

 The general rule is that the conjugated verb goes in the "2nd position" in the sentence.
 "I hob...", for example.
 The participle often goes at the end.
 In relative clauses (nobensätze, lit. side clauses), the verb often goes at the end.

 ### Present Tense

+Generally speaking, conjugating a verb in the present tense is uncommon, with the exception of some common verbs, especially relative to standard German.
+A more cmomon way of constructing the sentence is to use the verb `duan:to do` with the action in the infinitive.
+For example, <ex>_I dua mit meine Zähnd knischn_ / I grind my teeth</ex>, or literally, "I do with my teeth to grind".
+A brief list of some of these common verbs are _geh_, _kumma_, _seng_, _schaun_, _wissn_, _hean_, _hoachn_, _sei_, _hom_.

 From the stem, add the following suffixes.
 The 1SG suffix is a `'`, indicating there is no ending.
 This is often written, hence differentiating from ∅ (or nothing at all).